Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 870M should be a small bit (about 5%) better at full screen anti-aliasing than the GeForce GTX 460 2GB, and should be capable of handling higher resolutions more effectively. (explain)
+The GeForce GTX 870M is a small bit (approximately 5%) better at AA than the GeForce GTX 460 2GB, and will be capable of handling higher screen resolutions more effectively. (explain)

 GeForce GTX 870M 22584 Mpixels/sec